friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - Watch - Watch entity components in debugger
 - Heap
     - **m** - **managed memory**: Memory is managed by dotnet runtime.
-    BenchmarkDotNet monitors allocations of this memory in column: Allocated.
+    BenchmarkDotNet monitors allocations of this memory in column: **Allocated**.
     Access to managed memory is slower than to native memory when boundary checks are needed.

     - **n** - **native memory**: Memory is allocated and managed by the ECS.